Here’s a payment workflow video that involves custom forms and payment pages,

 In a previous video I showed you how to add a PAY NOW button to your website that goes straight to a hosted payment page, but what if you want to collect more information from your customer before they pay you?

-I’m gonna show you how to do that, piece by piece, coming up!
+I’m going to show you how to do that, piece by piece.